cedricsoares/insights-db-api/README.md

 A final purpose of the project would be to deploy the solution GCP.
 A good choice to deploy API could Cloud Endpoints.
 For the OLTP might be Cloud SQL.

-For OLAP database the best option option is Bigquery.
+For OLAP database the best option option is Bigquery.efforthlesse

 To sync both I have two solutions to propose: